Chapter 4 - Rest

 Mirrors surrounded them and Sakura closed her eyes and leaned against one, balancing an elbow on the wooden hand rail that framed the entire inside.
 The idea that she'd stepped into another dimension played with her sense of normalcy, and she lacked the heart to look fully at herself.
 From the corner of her eye, she could see the tattered blue uniform draped on her slack body.
 Like a ragdoll she stood there with her bleeding bare feet and her messy hair.
 But Kakashi looked like the picture of casual indifference.
 His hair always looked slightly mussed and stylish, so the excitement had done nothing to it he couldn't have done with a hand.
 His tie was loose, and his shirt was unbuttoned by two, but he looked mostly normal – that is, except for the dried blood down his jacket.

-So far, everything from the sidewalk and wrought iron, to the perfect marble floor inside the elevator had been surreal, but when the lift doors opened with a metallic breath onto the room at the top of the three-story building, she couldn't stop herself from whispering, "Wow."
+So far, everything from the sidewalk and wrought iron, to the perfect marble floor inside the elevator had been surreal, but when the elevator doors opened with a metallic breath onto the room at the top of the three-story building, she couldn't stop herself from whispering, "Wow."

+Standing in a large space between a short wall and a large closet, Sakura leaned forward to have a proper look.
 A large suite that had to be as big as the cafeteria at the university spread far out like an elegant warehouse filled with perfect furniture.
 High ceilings scoped the entirety of the giant room, and soft glowing pot-lights began to turn on in sections by nothing that she or Kakashi had done except to just walk into the room.

 Kakashi urged her in gently, and she broke out of her staggering awe to enjoy the tingle that his warm, strong hand left on the small of her back.
 She glanced up at him, and he smiled – but not happily.